daoism-systems/dSafe-SDK/packages/sdk/docs/fetch-legacy.md

 ### Process Flow

-1. **Handling the Request:** The core of `fetchLegacy` lies in its ability to delegate the request handling to specific functions based on the API route and method.
-This delegation is managed by the `handleDSafeRequest` function, which utilizes a mapping of regex patterns to handler functions.
+1. **Request Handling:** `fetchLegacy` delegates request handling based on API route and method through `handleDSafeRequest`, which maps regex patterns to specific handler functions.

-2. **Dynamic Route Handling:** Inside `handleDSafeRequest`, the function constructs a string that combines the `httpMethod` and `apiRoute`.
-It then iterates over a predefined set of route handlers, checking if the combined string matches any regex patterns specified in the `routeHandlers` object.
+2. **Route Matching:** `handleDSafeRequest` combines `httpMethod` and `apiRoute` to match against predefined patterns in `routeHandlers`, selecting the appropriate handler for execution.

-3. **Executing the Handler:** Upon finding a match, `handleDSafeRequest` invokes the corresponding handler function with the `composeClient`, `payload`, and `network` as arguments.
-This handler function is responsible for processing the request and returning the response.
+3. **Handler Execution:** The matched handler is executed with `composeClient`, `payload`, and `network` arguments to process the request and generate a response.

-4. **Executing Mutations and Queries on ComposeDB:** When a handler matches the input route, it performs the necessary mutations and queries on ComposeDB relevant to the endpoint's specific business logic.
-This step involves direct interactions with ComposeDB or other services to fulfill the request's objectives.
-For developers interested in the specific operations executed by each handler, detailed documentation is available [here](./handlers.md), providing insights into the ComposeDB mutations, queries, and overall logic applied by each handler.
+4. **Interaction with ComposeDB:** Matched handlers perform required mutations and queries on ComposeDB as per the endpoint's business logic.
+Detailed handler operations are documented [here](./handlers.md), showcasing specific ComposeDB interactions.

-5. **Fallback to Axios Request:** If no matching handler is found (indicating that the request cannot be processed internally), and the `httpMethod` is not 'DSAFE', `fetchLegacy` constructs an Axios request.
-It attempts to directly interact with the specified API route, using the provided `payload` and `network` information.
-This step ensures that even unhandled routes can be processed, albeit without the specialized processing logic of dSafe handlers.
+5. **Axios Fallback:** If no handler is found for a request, and it's not a 'DSAFE' method, `fetchLegacy` initiates an Axios request to the API using the given `payload` and `network`, ensuring all requests are processed.

-6. **Error Handling and Response:** `fetchLegacy` captures any errors that occur during the Axios request and logs detailed error information.
-Regardless of the request's success or failure, it returns a structured response containing the status and data.
+6. **Response Management:** Errors from Axios requests are logged with detailed information, and `fetchLegacy` returns a response with the outcome status and data.

-### The `routeHandlers` Object
+### `routeHandlers` Object Overview

-The `routeHandlers` object is a key component in the dynamic selection of request handlers.
-It maps regex patterns, which represent combinations of HTTP methods and API routes, to specific handler functions.
-These handlers are tailored to process requests for their respective routes efficiently, utilizing the `composeClient` for interactions that require ComposeDB or other decentralized technologies.
+The `routeHandlers` object maps regex patterns to specific request handler functions based on combinations of HTTP methods and API routes.
+This mechanism enables efficient processing tailored to each route, leveraging `composeClient` for operations requiring ComposeDB or similar technologies.

 ```typescript
 const routeHandlers: Record<string, RouteHandler<any>> = {